 What is Mucopolysaccharidosis type IIIB (MPS IIIB)?

 The recessive gene-linked disorder occurs when both parents are carriers of the gene.
 A carrier will not have symptoms of the disease as they are not affected, but they can pass the mutated gene to offspring.
-Offspring of carriers will develop the disease if both parents were carriers, or will pass the mutation to their offspring if they only receive one copy of the gene.
-There is a DNA test available to check whether dogs are affected or are carriers of the gene.
+Offspring of carriers will develop the disease if both parents were carriers, or will pass the mutation to their offspring if they receive only one copy of the gene.
+A DNA test is available to check whether dogs are affected or are carriers of the gene.
 Carriers and affected dogs should never be bred.

 Sign up for email now, and save $10 on your next purchase of $50 or more.
 This offer is valid for new subscribers only and will be sent to your email address shortly.Submit